json420/dbase32/README.txt

 2nd has (d=3), and the bottom three all have (d=2).
 So any of them would work, as we only need d=1.

-It may seem like splitting hairs, but I'm a big believer
+It may seem like splitting hairs, but I think even small improvements in how quickly one can understand a technology will a big impact on its adoption success.
+We certainly don't want something that is *more* complex than RFC-3548.

+We have some solid engineering problems were solving, issues that might effect anyone using base32-encoded IDs, especially in document oriented databases, distributed file systems, and so on.